beNative/git-automation/README.md

     -   Find your repository card on the dashboard.
     -   Click a task button or use the task selection menu to run your task.
 If the working copy is dirty, the safety modal will appear with options to stash, ignore selected files, force the pull, or cancel.
     -   The resizable log panel will automatically appear at the bottom, showing the progress of your script.
+    -   If a step hangs or needs to stop, use the **Cancel Task** button in the log panel (or on the repository card) to terminate the running process safely.

 ## Release Preparation Checklist